 No spam.
 One email when the beta opens.
 We'll ask 3 questions: what accounting software you use, how many client bank statements you process per month, and what your biggest current pain is.

 Same input (PDF or CSV statement), same output (QBO-ready transactions).
 The difference is the audit trail — every cleaned line is one click from the source line in the source PDF, with the named transformations spelled out.
-The other tools transform the data and hand it back as a black box.
-We hand it back with a paper trail.
+At the solo/SMB auto-parsing tier we benchmarked (BSC, BanklyAi, Bankstatemently, DocuClipper) the review screen is spreadsheet-only and the source PDF lives in a different tab.
+We hand it back with a per-row paper trail.

 v1: any text-extractable PDF (most major US banks — Chase, BofA, Wells, Capital One, Amex, plus most regional banks and credit unions) and any CSV export.
 Image-only / scanned PDFs work via an LLM fallback at slightly higher per-statement cost.
 We'll publish a tested-format list before beta opens; if your bank isn't on it, you can send a redacted sample at signup and we'll add it.